 How is the school going to support you for getting your visa?

-Do they provide accommodation for foreign students?
+Do they provide accommodation for international students?

-Know all these and then if possible schedule a date to visit the hangar of that flight school.
+Know all these and then, if possible, schedule a date to visit the hangar of that flight school.

 STEP 5: Visit the flight school hangar.